aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/_index.md

 The main highlight of Aspose.HTML is a conversion feature.
 Converting between formats is required for various reasons: to work in a familiar, convenient format or to take advantage of different formats for specific tasks.
 The [Aspose.Html.Converters](https://apireference.aspose.com/html/net/aspose.html.converters) namespace implements easy access to conversion methods.
 It provides a wide range of HTML conversions to popular formats, such as {{%PDF%}}, {{%XPS%}}, {{%DOCX%}}, {{%JPG%}}, {{%PNG%}}, {{%BMP%}}, {{%TIFF%}}, {{%GIF%}}, {{%MHTML%}},  and {{%MD%}}.

-This section gives information on the list of supported HTML conversions and how to perform them using a [Converter](https://apireference.aspose.com/html/net/aspose.html.converters/converter) class that groups all low-level conversion operations in a single class to make them comfy and easy to use.
+This section gives information on the list of supported HTML conversions and how to perform them using the [Converter](https://apireference.aspose.com/html/net/aspose.html.converters/converter) class that groups all low-level conversion operations in a single class to make them comfy and easy to use.

 {{% alert color="primary" %}}